Date 2019-10-26

 Upbeat about the task ahead and more than motivated to be in the front-line, she said: “There are other pilots there in the fronts and they are playing their part.
 They have been doing their best.
 So I am also just going to join my male counterparts in the fight against insurgency and every other thing that have been going on in our country.
 So I am just going to get there and play my part.”

-Dressing other young potential girls aiming to be in the military, Kafayat said, “The advice I want to emphasise to them is that they should never say no to opportunities.
+Dressing other young potential girls aiming to be in the military, Kafayat said, “The advice I want to emphasize is that they should never say no to opportunities.
 They should always strive to be the best and put in their efforts.
-They should never look at anything that seems to want to overpower or overshadow them.
-For me, you can always attempt things and if they do not work out well; fine.
-But at every point in time, you just need to put in your best.”
+They should embrace challenges as opportunities for growth, much like an ir illuminator reveals what’s hidden in the dark, helping you to see and seize every potential.
+For me, you can always attempt things, and if they do not work out as planned, that’s perfectly fine.
+At every point in time, you just need to put in your best.”

 The Minister of Women Affairs, Mrs. Pauline Tallen, impressed with the feat of Kafayat and one other female combat helicopter pilot, said during the winging: “I am particularly happy that history is being made here today.
 It also portrays the Nigerian Air Force positively as it has shown that it is an equal opportunity establishment that encourages all its personnel to achieve excellence in their career.”